 March 31 is the priority deadline for applying for financial aid for the fall semester.
 Applications received by that date will be given first consideration in the allocation of financial aid funds.
-Applications received after March 31 will be accepted and awards made to eligible students on a first-come, first-serve basis as long as funds are available.
+Applications received after March 31 will be accepted and awards made to eligible students on a first-come, first-served basis as long as funds are available.

 Program descriptions and application procedures are listed on the following pages.
 Information concerning methods by which aid is distributed to qualifying students, satisfactory academic progress standards for financial aid recipients, Return of Title IV Funds policies for grant and loan recipients, and costs of attending Northeast State (other than tuition and fees which are listed on the class schedules) is available to anyone upon request from the Office of Financial Aid.
-Application forms may be obtained by writing or visiting the Office of Financial Aid, Faculty Office Building, Rooms F103 and F104, or by calling 423-323-0252, 423-323-3191 or 1-800-836-7822.
+Application forms may be obtained by writing or visiting the Office of Financial Aid, Faculty Office Building, Rooms F102, by calling 423-323-0252, 423-323-3191 or 1-800-836-7822 or at www.NortheastState.edu.

-Satisfactory Academic Progress Policy for Financial Aid Recipients - Northeast State, as required by the U.S. Department of Education, has established a Satisfactory Academic Progress Standard for all recipients of financial assistance through any Title IV program (Federal Pell, Federal Supplemental Education Opportunity Grant (FSEOG), Federal Work Study Program (FWSP), Tennessee Student Assistance Award (TSAA), Federal Stafford Loans, and Federal Parent Loans for Undergraduate Students (PLUS).
+Satisfactory Academic Progress Policy for Financial Aid Recipients - Northeast State, as required by the U.S. Department of Education, has established a Satisfactory Academic Progress Standard for all recipients of financial assistance through any Title IV program (Federal Pell, Federal Supplemental Education Opportunity Grant (FSEOG), Federal Work Study Program (FWSP), Tennessee Student Assistance Award (TSAA), Federal Stafford Loans, and Federal Parent Loans for Undergraduate Students (PLUS), Student Support Services Grant and Federal portion of Tennessee Student Assistance Award.)
 Progress is measured by the student's cumulative grade point average (GPA) and credits earned in relation to those attempted and the length of the academic program.
 The policy is published and available upon request from the Office of Financial Aid.